cdrhim/foundermanual/README.md

 ```
 230409
 - Networking is king.
 Update your progress to potentially essential nodes in quarterly or half yearly intervals.
-(Amazon Bahng Gus)
+(Amazon Gus Bahng)
 230306
 - Be technical and give the numbers on the slides for investors to just understand what you are saying.
 (Me)
 230305